 Running: up to 6mi / 10km sunrise run (optional), single track trail

 Hiking: 7 mi / 12km (mandatory), technical trail

 Today begins with an optional guided trek on Glacier Grey, which involves a pre-dawn alarm, a short boat shuttle, about 4 hours of hiking on rock and ice and some of the most spectacular views of your life!
 Those who do not wish to do the trek have a free morning to go for a trail run, hike or relax.
-Around lunchtime we’ll all depart on a comfortable tour boat, which will sail the length of Lago Grey and meet our bus and luggage at the dock.
-We’ll transfer to an elegant estancia with sweeping views that we will call home for the next two nights.
+Around lunchtime we’ll all depart on a comfortable tour boat, which will sail the length of Lago Grey and meet our bus and luggage at the dock for a short transfer back to the same place we stayed two night before.

 Running: no organized run, but morning and evening trail options available.

 Hiking: Ice trekking (optional and weather-dependent) takes 4-5 hours.